Dresovense/orange3-textable/docs/doc/random_sample.rst

 Comment
 -----------

-The :doc:`Select <widgets/select>` widget emits on a second output connection (not selected by default) a segmentation containing the segments that were *not* selected.
+- The :doc:`Select <widgets/select>` widget emits on a second output connection (not selected by default) a segmentation containing the segments that were *not* selected (see :doc:`Partitioning segmentations using a regex <partitioning_segmentations>` for instructions on how to access this other output segmentation).

 See also
 ------------